Katze erholt sich nicht nach Narkose

 If treated promptly, most damage caused by injection needles can be repaired with appropriate medication and proper wound care.
 However, if an infection is left untreated , germs can spread and enter the bloodstream, which can cause organ damage or even blood poisoning .
 To avoid another operation and permanent damage, you should observe the cat after the anesthesia and, if in doubt, seek veterinary help.

-Tissue and nerve damage
+tissue and nerve damage

-Shortness of breath and respiratory disorders
+shortness of breath and respiratory disorders

 As a rule, breathing problems only arise if an inhalation anesthetic has been administered beforehand.
 While coughing, sputum and even a slight hoarseness are normal in the first few days after anesthesia, difficulty in breathing can indicate that injuries or muscle cramps have occurred when the tube was inserted or removed.
 Whether this is a harmless injury that will heal quickly or whether there is internal bleeding or swelling that requires medication cannot be clearly determined from the symptoms.
 A visit to the doctor is therefore essential to rule out a critical condition.

-Allergic reaction
+Allergic reactions

 Itching, skin irritation, hair loss - all of these can be mild signs of an intolerance or an allergic reaction to a medication or other agent used during anesthesia - for example, for disinfection, pain relief or the anesthesia itself.
 But more severe reactions such as shortness of breath, circulatory failure, diarrhea or loss of appetite can also occur as a result of an allergy and indicate that the animal is struggling unnaturally hard with the anesthesia.
 In order to avoid long-term damage and to enable the cat to make a rapid, comprehensive recovery, your action is urgently required.
 Because where an intolerance or allergy is identified, mitigating measures can be initiated, and you and the vet will be aware of the situation for future procedures and will know your pet's special needs.